loginvijayan/trading-indicators/README.md

 	- SIDEWAYS

 Troubleshooting
 - If you see parse errors: ensure you're on Pine v5.
-Helper functions must be defined at top-level and chained ternary expressions can be fragile — the script already uses if/else ladders.
+Helper functions must be defined at top-level and chained ternary expressions can be fragile — the script uses if/else ladders and helper functions at top-level.
 - If the suggestion strings are empty or incorrect, confirm the chart symbol is `NSE:NIFTY` and daily data is available in your TradingView subscription/market data.

+If you'd like visual cues, I can color-code the status cells (panic=red, profit booking=orange, sideways=gray) or add a compact label/list with the computed suggestion strings on the chart.

 Enhancements (ideas)
 - Display the computed suggestion strings as a separate table or label for easier copy/paste (I can add this).